tarwn/lessthandot-hugo/blogs/content/posts/2011-06-16-productivity-is-not-the-only.md

 Lead time measures how quickly we respond and is an excellent number to use when it comes to improvement measures.
 When lead times get long, you start hearing about how unresponsive the IT department is, how they never get anything done.
 Short lead times and the IT department is responsive, friendly, busy.
 Quick lead times also reduce the occurrences of shadow IT and prevalence of do-it-yourself-ers.

-## Measure twice&#8230;
+## Measure twice…

-Often when we decide we need measurements, we stop at &#8220;how much work is getting done&#8221;, but Productivity is not the only measure.
+Often when we decide we need measurements, we stop at “how much work is getting done”, but Productivity is not the only measure.
 Selecting the right measurements depends on our environment, business, and what we intend to achieve.

-<quote style="text-align: center; display: block; font-size: 110%">&#8220;What gets measured, gets managed&#8221; &#8211; Peter Drucker</quote>
+<quote style="text-align: center; display: block; font-size: 110%">“What gets measured, gets managed” &#8211; Peter Drucker</quote>

 Measuring our progress or current state can be difficult, often those numbers are less than spectacular.
 Poor numbers can make us feel worse about the current state.
-The state hasn&#8217;t changed, we&#8217;ve simply gotten a clearer picture of it.
+The state hasn't changed, we've simply gotten a clearer picture of it.
 All of the area above that measurement is opportunity.